configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 ### THEN part

-The THEN part contains either a value or percentage options that will be used to determine the result of the feature flag when the rule matches.
+The THEN part contains either a value or Percentage Options that will be used to determine the result of the feature flag when the rule matches.

 ## Multiple targeting rules and ordering
 You can add multiple targeting rules to a feature flag.
 The targeting rules are evaluated in order, from top to bottom.